-We’re sure it’s inspiring and a “very good movie” by conventional terms, but Creed is lacking something that truly great sports movies all had: An implausible, often nonsensical science-fiction twist, that somehow made the story even more inspiring.
+There was certainly something in the air in the ’90s.
+Every truly great sports movies from the era had an implausible, often nonsensical science-fiction twist, that somehow made the story even more inspiring.

 1. Rookie of the Year